intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 * This rule has also proven to be true when dealing with boat yards that have been tasked with maintenance/repair jobs on my sailboat.

-004 - "Always let the other side mention their offer first"
+004 - "Always let the other side bring up their offer first"

 005 - "Never argue with a foolish person"